-I have been working with clients since 1998, first at the Los Angeles Gay & Lesbian Center and then at the Maple Counseling Center.
-I opened my private practice in 2001, and was an adjunct faculty member at Antioch University Los Angeles from 2006 - 2011, teaching in the Masters of Psychology program (which I graduated from in 1999).
-My writings on gay-centered archetypal psychology and film have been published in several book anthologies and periodicals, including Jung Journal, Journal of Analytical Psychology, Los Angeles Times , White Crane Journal, and the Gay & Lesbian Review Worldwide .
-My license as a Marriage and Family Therapist is no. LMFT 41434.
+I have been working with clients since 1998, first at the Los Angeles LGBT Center and then at the Maple Counseling Center.
+I opened my private practice in 2001, became licensed in California in 2004, and then expanded my online practice to Arizona in 2021.
+I teach as adjunct faculty in the Masters of Psychology program at Antioch University Los Angeles (which I graduated from in 1999).
+My writings on archetypal psychology and film have been published in several book anthologies and periodicals, including Jung Journal, Journal of Analytical Psychology, Los Angeles Times , White Crane Journal, and the Gay & Lesbian Review Worldwide .
+I am licensed in California (LMFT 41434) and Arizona (LMFT-15534).